Skip to Content

 If you were seriously hurt in a distracted driving accident, contact Coxwell & Associates.
 Our resourceful lawyers are dedicated to getting our clients the results they deserve.
 Merrida Coxwell, the Managing Partner of Coxwell & Associates has been a Mississippi attorney for 40 years.
 He is married with 4 children.
 During the 40 years he has practiced, Merrida (Buddy) has helped hundreds of people with injury claims or people who made a mistake and got charged with a crime.
 C & A only handles injury cases and criminal defense.
 From the Coxwell & Associates office in Jackson, MS, the firm travels throughout Mississippi helping people.

 Coxwell & Associates has recovered nearly $300 million for accident victims and their loved ones in successful settlements and verdicts.
-Call (601) 265-7766 or fill out our Contact Form to schedule a free consultation with a car accident attorney in Jackson.
+Call (601) 265-7766 or fill out our Contact Form to schedule a consultation with a car accident attorney in Jackson.

 Categories: